zuhlke/engineering-posts/drafts/api-first-part-2.md

 ### APIs as "first-class" citizens

-Using API-first as an approach to build software can benefit your organization in many ways.
+Using API-first to build software can benefit your organization in many ways.
-In this article series we looked at what API-first means and how OpenAPI Generator can help you to adopt this approach.
+In this article series, we looked at what API-first means and how OpenAPI Generator can help you to adopt this approach.
 However, remember that more than just using and adopting the tools is required.
 The API-first approach requires embracing a new process - and even more crucial: Shifting from thinking in code to a code-agnostic way to design your APIs.